sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 **"I appreciate that, thank you"**

 - This would be my go to move.
-I'm still thanking them for the thanks, but at least theres a buffer in between.
+It's still a bit awkward, since I'm thanking them for their thanks.
+But at least, theres a buffer in between.

 **"It's all bullshit"**